apecseminar/.github/README.md

-# .github
-Public repository for the University of Minnesota APEC Seminar
+# University of Minnesota
+# Applied Economics Seminar

+This organization is the home for content related to the Appled Economics Seminar at the University of Minnesota.